Frederick J. Murray v. New Hampshire Division of State Police, et al.

 Video & Case Files

 The above video portrays Timothy Ervin and Nancy Smith (representing the state), and their arguments before the Supreme Court of New Hampshire in November of 2006.
-As stated above, ultimately Murray prevailed at this level.
-However, when the case was remanded to the Superior Court, Judge Vaughn once again sided with the state's assertion that releasing the case records could jeopardize a law enforcement proceeding.
-Judge Vaughn's denial in his final order (page 7) makes it clear that Jeffrey Stelzin's testimony, stating there was a “75% chance,” played a critical role in his decision to withhold the documents.
+As stated above, Murray prevailed at this level.
+However, when the case was remanded to the Superior Court, Judge Vaughn again sided with the state's assertion that releasing the case records could jeopardize a law enforcement proceeding.
+Judge Vaughn's denial in his final order (page 7) makes it clear that Jeffrey Stelzin's testimony, stating there was a “75% chance,” played a critical role in the decision to withhold records.